 Controlled Burn: Visitor Alert

-Forest Park Forever, in partnership with the City of St. Louis, is happy to report over a decade of successful prescribed burns.
+With support from the Missouri Department of Conservation and in partnership with the City of St. Louis, Forest Park Forever is happy to report over a decade of successful prescribed burns.
 Data collected over the last 15 years indicates that repeated, consistent burning in the Forest Park Nature Reserve directly correlates with the habitat's diversity and overall health.
-Each time we complete a prescribed burn, we continue to support and progress the communities in the Park.
+Each time we complete a prescribed burn, we continue to support and progress communities in the Park.

 Recap: Prescribed Burns during the 2024-25 season